TheIoTLearningInitiative/Master/README.md

 ### Phase 3
 4. Internet of Things Sensors
 5. Internet Of Things Communications
-6. Internet Of Things IoTivity
+6. Internet Of Things Communications

-6. Internet Of Things Gateways
+7. Internet Of Things Gateways
-7. Internet of Things Cloud
+8. Internet of Things Cloud
-8. Internet of Things Analytics
+9. Internet of Things Analytics

 ## Sessions